-a.
-No information about an individual shall be shared with federal immigration authorities unless necessary to an ongoing investigation of a felony, for which there are reasonable facts to support it, and the investigation is unrelated to the enforcement of federal civil immigration law.
-Such information includes but is not limited to the individual's custody status, release date/time, court dates, whereabouts, residence, employment, identification numbers, appearance, telephone number, and familial relations.

-b.
-Sweeps intended solely to locate and detain undocumented immigrants without reasonable suspicion or probable cause of a crime shall not be conducted unless acting in partnership with a federal agency as part of a formal agreement entered into by the governor.

-${\bf c.}$ RPD employees are not permitted to accept requests by ICE or other agencies to support or assist in operations that are primarily for civil immigration enforcement.

-d.
-Unless ICE or Customs and Border Patrol (CBP) agents have a judiciallyissued criminal warrant, or RPD employees have a legitimate law enforcement purpose exclusive of the enforcement of civil immigration laws, RPD employees shall not grant ICE or CBP agents access to individuals in RPD's custody.
+- A. No information about an individual shall be shared with federal immigration authorities unless necessary to an ongoing investigation of a felony, for which there are reasonable facts to support it, and the investigation is unrelated to the enforcement of federal civil immigration law.
+Such information includes but is not limited to the individual's custody status, release date/time, court dates, whereabouts, residence, employment, identification numbers, appearance, telephone number, and familial relations. - B. Sweeps intended solely to locate and detain undocumented immigrants without reasonable suspicion or probable cause of a crime shall not be conducted unless acting in partnership with a federal agency as part of a formal agreement entered into by the governor. - C. Richmond Police Department members are not permitted to accept requests by ICE or other agencies to support or assist in operations that are primarily for civil immigration enforcement. - D. Unless ICE or Customs and Border Patrol (CBP) agents have a judicially-issued criminal warrant, or Richmond Police Department members have a legitimate law enforcement purpose exclusive of the enforcement of civil immigration laws, Richmond Police Department members shall not grant ICE or CBP agents access to individuals in Richmond Police Department's custody.